rguske/blog/content/posts/event-driven-automation-with-project-harbor-and-knative.md

 <script id="asciicast-WMgGk65yfymhqAQFkEQfRhQ3S" src="https://asciinema.org/a/WMgGk65yfymhqAQFkEQfRhQ3S.js" async></script>

-**Sitenote:** Harbor supports Slack as a configurable [Notify Type](https://goharbor.io/docs/2.5.0/working-with-projects/project-configuration/configure-webhooks/) OOB but it sends the message in a raw JSON format.
-However, we also have a [Microsoft Teams Function example](https://github.com/vmware-samples/vcenter-event-broker-appliance/tree/development/examples/knative/powershell/kn-ps-ngw-teams) available in PowerShell as well :wink:
+**As a side note:** Harbor supports Slack as a configurable [Notify Type](https://goharbor.io/docs/2.5.0/working-with-projects/project-configuration/configure-webhooks/) OOB.
+But it sends the message in a raw JSON format.
+However, we also have a [Microsoft Teams Function example](https://github.com/vmware-samples/vcenter-event-broker-appliance/tree/development/examples/knative/powershell/kn-ps-ngw-teams) available in PowerShell as well ... :wink:

+---

+Big THANKS to Michael for the great work on the kn-go-harbor-webhook function as well as for his review of this post.

+---

 ## Resources